bhartiy/learnsellacious/pages/07.product/minimum-and-max-quantity/docs.md

 5. If you want to add Minimum & Maximum details for the created product then write Product_Title there and add numeric value in Minimum_Qunatity and Maximum_Quantity.
 6. Download the file in .csv format.
-7. In the Import utility on the left pane, selects importers.
+7. In the Import utility on the left panel, selects importers.
 8. In the Sellacious native format, select upload csv and upload the downloaded csv file.
 9. Select options which you want to import in Import configuration.
 10. Click refresh Cache from left sidebar.